-- To extract juice and pulp of tomatoes, process in a juicer or peel and puree in blender or food processor.
+- To extract juice and pulp of tomatoes, process in a juicer or puree in blender or food processor.
 Measure out 4 cups (1 L) of puree – add water to make up any shortfall.

 - Place egg in small pot of cold water; cover and bring to boil then let simmer for 10 minutes.

-- While egg cooks, in a pot or large bowl, combine tomato juice, bread crumbs, green or red pepper, cucumber, red onion, olive oil, lemon juice, beef broth (or vegetable stock), red wine vinegar, parsley, oregano, Worcestershire, and coarsely ground black pepper to taste.
+- While egg cooks, in a large bowl, combine tomato juice, bread crumbs, green or red pepper, cucumber, red onion, olive oil, lemon juice, beef broth (or vegetable stock), red wine vinegar, parsley, oregano, Worcestershire, and coarsely ground black pepper to taste.
 Stir.